woodendoors7/NuclearOptionDocs/static/pages/AGM-68/index.md

 The **AGM-68** is an Air-to-Ground missile that is used for targeting and destroying ground targets from aircraft.

-It is especially capable of destroying heavily armed vehicles such as tanks, and fortified structures.
+Just as the AGM-48, it uses optical (camera) tracking, which enables it to track slow-moving ground targets if they are in optical range.
+Compared to the smaller AGM-48, it has a bigger yield and is especially capable of destroying heavily armed vehicles such as tanks, and fortified structures.

 Its effective range is 15 kilometers.